ArtunSubasi/10-digits-puzzle/README.md

 ### [🎮 Run on Browser 🎮](https://artunsubasi.github.io/10-digits-puzzle/)
 The JavaScript version runs pretty slow and will take a lot of time to find a solution (multiple hours).

-# To Dos
-* Tons of refactorings, especially in main.kt
-* Add some pictures and documentation of the domain model to the README
-* Make the puzzle playable using KorGe inputs.
-This will need new features such a moving a puzzle piece
-* Optimize the algorithm, especially the dead end detection

 ## Development

 The rest of the README file is based on the KorGe template at GitHub: <https://github.com/korlibs/korge-hello-world>